siuyunyip/siuyunyip/README.md

 🎉 **Welcome to my GitHub profile!**

--    🎓 I am now studying at Trinity College Dublin, Ireland 🇮🇪, doing Master in Computer Science - Future Networked Systems.
--    💻 I'm a passionate, self-taught developer 📝 with great enthusiasm in technologies under the hood and growing interest in Fintech.
+-    🧑‍💻 I am a software engineer based in Ireland 🇮🇪.
--    🧑‍💻 I worked as a Java Developer Intern for six months and am now transitioning to a Full-stack Developer.
+-    💻 I use Golang for work, and am now learning Rust.
+I used to be a Java developer.
 -    💥 I love  photograhpy📸, hiking🏔️, movies📽️, and music🎧.
--    ☕️  I code, read, and drink too much coffee.
+-    ☕️  I code, read, and drink moderate coffee☕.

 <!-- code.gif -->